Interpreting Data for Referral, Goals, and Service Decisions

 Key Takeaways

-• Assessment interpretation should connect data to referral, service level, goal priority, and intervention planning.
+• Interpretation must stay within the strength of the evidence and connect data to referral, service level, goal priority, and intervention planning.

-• Goals should be socially significant, client-informed, culturally responsive, observable, and measurable.
+• Goals should be socially significant, client-informed, culturally responsive, observable, and measurable — written as response + condition + criterion + context.

-• Referral is appropriate when data suggest needs outside the BCBA's competence or behavior-analytic scope.
+• Refer or collaborate when data suggest medical, psychiatric, speech, sensory, or legal needs outside the BCBA's competence or behavior-analytic scope.

-After records review, interviews, skill assessment, preference assessment, descriptive assessment, or functional analysis, the BCBA must decide what the data mean for service.
-Interpretation should stay within the strength of the evidence.
+After records review, interviews, skill assessment, preference assessment, descriptive assessment, and/or functional analysis, the BCBA decides what the data mean for service.
+The governing rule: interpret only as strongly as the method allows.

 Priority factorHigh-priority cue